PDG

 Activity Evidence that supports this approach

-Literacy and Numeracy Coach Literacy levels need aged 14+ to meaningfully access the GCSE papers.
+Literacy and Numeracy support at Y Pant and at key primary schools.
+Literacy levels need to be aged 14+ to meaningfully access the GCSE papers.

 Numeracy levels need to be sufficiently strong to access all areas of the curriculum